 3. Serenade of Peaceful Joy (2020, Rakuten Viki)

 The Chinese period drama accounts for what it was like to be the Emperor.
-Serenade of Peaceful Joy tells the story of Emperor Zhao Zhen (Wang Kai) who faces tough decisions in court and his family when he finds out his true parentage.
+Serenade of Peaceful Joy tells the story of Emperor Zhao Zhen (Wang Kai) who faces tough decisions in court and with his family when he finds out his true parentage.
 Kai portrays a complex character.
 He wants to be virtuous and fair, but things are always more complicated when a throne and politics are involved.
 There is no clear good guy or bad guy here.

 Instead, the social customs of the times trap many of the characters.
 This is most prevalent in the story of Princess Fukang, Zhao Huirou (Ren Min).
 Forced into a loveless marriage, she is a disgrace for wanting her own life.
 Despite the beautiful set and costumes, this is a sad tale of the gilded cage of royalty.